 WHY is this medicine prescribed?

-Sacituzumab govitecan-hziy is used to treat a certain type of breast cancer in adults that has spread to other parts of the body or cannot be removed by surgery and who have already been treated with at least two other chemotherapy medications.
+Sacituzumab govitecan-hziy is used to treat ertain types of breast cancer in adults that has spread to other parts of the body or cannot be removed by surgery and who have already been treated with at least two other chemotherapy medications.
+Sacituzumab govitecan-hziy is also used to treat certain types of urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) in adults that has spread to other parts of the body or cannot be removed by surgery and who have already been treated with at least two other chemotherapy medications.
 Sacituzumab govitecan-hziy is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

 Are there OTHER USES for this medicine?